 Adjudication is a Superior Court process that legally determines whether a water right is valid, how much water can be used, and its priority during shortages in a defined basin.
 It prioritizes each individual water right according to Washington water law's “first-in-time, first-in-right

-Ecology’s Water Resources Program is the agency responsible for managing the state’s water resources and has an important role in supporting the adjudication process
+Ecology’s Water Resources Program is responsible for managing the state’s water resources and has an important role in supporting the adjudication process